 This Smoked Mackerel Pâté is what I usually make when I’m after a super quick, super healthy lunch to enjoy at the last minute – if you have Greek yogurt in the fridge and you keep tinned fish in the pantry, this delicious lunch option is never far away!
 I’ve updated this post from the original 2014 version with new photographs because this has consistently been one of the most popular lunches on this site ever since!

 When I was a kid, my favourite lunches were those made up of things from the deli section in the Marks & Spencer Food Hall.
-While I usually turn my nose up at pre-made food, I will still be perfectly happy to dig into their Gefilte Fish Balls, Mini Party Eggs, Mackerel Pate and Mixed Salami Packs.
-And on the sweet side, let us not forget Percy Pigs and Extremely Chocolaty Mini Bites.
-The problem is, I like to read labels.
-I like to know what is in my food.
-So, I have given myself a mission.
-Perhaps with the exception of the salami, to reproduce my M&S favourites in my own kitchen before I read the back of them and become put off for life.
+While I usually turn my nose up at pre-made food, I will still be perfectly happy to dig into their Gefilte Fish Balls, Mini Party Eggs, and Mixed Salami Packs.
+And on the sweet side, let us not forget Percy Pigs (before they ruined them by making them all vegetarian) and Extremely Chocolaty Mini Bites.

 I find this does me for two good lunches, but it really depends on how much you like to eat in one sitting.
 I warn you, though, that it only keeps a few days in the fridge.

 My newsletter, ingredient, takes a deep dive into a different ingredient - unusual, basic or seasonal - every month delivering stories, histories and most importantly recipes right into your inbox.
 It's your new favourite food magazine column, but in email form!

 One Pan Pescatarian: 100 Delicious Dinners – Veggie, Vegan, Fish